Pyotr Ilyich Tchaikovsky: Repetition

 As mentioned above, repetition was a natural part of Tchaikovsky's music, just as it is an integral part of Russian music.
 His use of sequences within melodies (repeating a tune at a higher or lower pitch in the same voice) could go on for extreme length.
 The problem with repetition is that, over a period of time, the melody being repeated remains static, even when there is a surface level of rhythmic activity added to it.
 Tchaikovsky kept the musical conversation flowing by treating melody, tonality, rhythm and sound color as one integrated unit, rather than as separate elements.

 By making subtle but noticeable changes in the rhythm or phrasing of a tune, modulating to another key, changing the melody itself or varying the instruments playing it, Tchaikovsky could keep a listener's interest from flagging.
 By extending the number of repetitions, he could increase the musical and dramatic tension of a passage, building "into an emotional experience of almost unbearable intensity", as Brown phrases it, controlling when the peak and release of that tension would take place.
-Musicologist Martin Cooper calls this practice a subtle form of unifying a piece of music and adds that Tchaikovsky brought it to a high point of refinement.
+The musicologist Martin Cooper calls this practice a subtle form of unifying a piece of music and adds that Tchaikovsky brought it to a high point of refinement.
 (For more on this practice, see the next section.)

 Orchestration

 Like other late Romantic composers, Tchaikovsky relied heavily on orchestration for musical effects.
 Tchaikovsky, however, became noted for the "sensual opulence" and "voluptuous timbrel virtuosity" of his orchestration.
 Like Glinka, Tchaikovsky tended toward bright primary colors and sharply delineated contrasts of texture.
-However, beginning with the Third Symphony, Tchaikovsky experimented with an increased range of timbres Tchaikovsky's scoring was noted and admired by some of his peers.
+However, beginning with the Third Symphony, Tchaikovsky experimented with an increased range of timbres.
+Tchaikovsky's scoring was noted and admired by some of his peers.
 Rimsky-Korsakov regularly referred his students at the Saint Petersburg Conservatory to it and called it "devoid of all striving after effect, [to] give a healthy, beautiful sonority".
-This sonority, musicologist Richard Taruskin pointed out, is essentially Germanic in effect.
+This sonority, the musicologist Richard Taruskin pointed out, is essentially Germanic in effect.
 Tchaikovsky's expert use of having two or more instruments play a melody simultaneously (a practice called doubling) and his ear for uncanny combinations of instruments resulted in "a generalized orchestral sonority in which the individual timbres of the instruments, being thoroughly mixed, would vanish".